sedostheatre/sedos.co.uk/input/about/about.md

 ## A Potted History

-The senior members of the stock exchange who founded Sedos in 1905 were led by Charles Dickinson and Cyril Bathurst who formed the Dramatic and Operatic Society.
+The senior members of the stock exchange who founded Sedos in 1905 were led by Charles Dickinson and Cyril Bathurst.
 Their principal aims were twofold:

 * To take advantage of the great variety of stage talent they saw scattered around the house, and:
 * To use what was no doubt an actual extension of the virtuoso talent employed by the members on the trading floor at the time to raise funds for charity.